 New Relic offers an integration for reporting your Google Cloud Storage data to New Relic.
-Learn how to connect this integration to infrastructure monitoring and about the metric data and inventory data that New Relic reports for this integration.
+Learn how to connect this integration to infrastructure monitoring and about the metric data that New Relic reports for this integration.

 Google Cloud Storage is a Google Cloud Platform service that you can use to serve website content, to store data for archival and disaster recovery, and to distribute data objects via direct download.
 With the Google Cloud Storage integration, you can access these features:

 - View charts and information about the data you are storing and retrieving from Google Cloud Storage.

 - Create custom queries and charts in from automatically captured data.

 - Set alerts on your Google Cloud Storage data directly from the Integrations page.

 To enable the integration follow standard procedures to connect your GCP service to New Relic.